 Shiamin Kwa is associate professor of East Asian Languages and Cultures and Comparative Literature at Bryn Mawr College, Bryn Mawr, Pennsylvania.

-RIT Press is pleased to announce Regarding Frames as the fifth book published in its Comics Studies Monograph Series.
-The series editor is Terrence Wandtke, professor at Judson University.
+Regarding Frames is the fifth book published in the RIT Press Comics Studies Monograph Series.
+The series editor is Terrence Wandtke.

 Publisher: RIT Press (02/2020)